mrlt8/docker-wyze-bridge/README.md

 ## What's Changed in v1.11.4

-- FIX: Switching between streams was broken (v1.11.2)
+- FIX: Switching between webrtc/hls was broken in the WebUI (`?webrtc`/`?hls`)
-- FIX: Other minor js bugs in thee webUI.
+- FIX: Other minor js bugs in the webUI.
 - FIX: Missing audio in WebRTC - switch from AAC to libopus as default. #676
-- FIX: Disable WebRTC autoplay if selected.
+- FIX: Disable WebRTC autoplay if disabled.
 - NEW: `FORCE_ENCODE` option to force the bridge to re-encode the video.

 ## What's Changed in v1.11.3